ngomile/anigrab/README.md

 anigrab beastars -e 10
 ```

-This will make anigrab download episode 10 of Beastars from animepahe by default, to specify a site you can use the -s flag
+This will make anigrab download episode 10 of Beastars from animekisa by default, to specify a site you can use the -s flag

 ```
 anigrab beastars -e 10 -s gogoanime